overwindows/ensemble_privacy_pipeline/README.md

 ## Overview

 This repository implements a privacy-preserving pipeline for LLM inference that combines input masking with ensemble consensus voting.
-The approach is designed to reduce personally identifiable information (PII) exposure when processing sensitive user data through large language models.
+The approach is designed to reduce PII exposure when processing sensitive user data through large language models.

 **Features:**
 - Training-free implementation compatible with any LLM API
 - Input masking layer to redact PII before model inference
 - Ensemble consensus to reduce individual model variance
 - Evaluation on public privacy benchmarks

-**Overall Results Summary:**
-- Evaluated on 3,569 samples across 5 privacy-preserving tasks
-- Privacy protection rates range from 81-100% across different benchmark tasks
-- Task performance maintained at 85-100% on evaluated metrics
-- Comparable results to existing privacy-preserving approaches on select benchmarks

 ## Installation